About Tableau Catalogue

 To learn more about the features you can use with Tableau Catalogue, see the following Help articles:

-- Search is expanded to include results based on fields, columns, databases and tables when Tableau Catalogue is enabled.
+- Search is expanded to include results based on columns, databases and tables when Tableau Catalog is enabled.

 Curation and trust